 National World War II Museum

-Originally opened in 2000 as The National D-Day Museum, Congress designated The National World War II Museum has become the national museum of America’s participation in World War II in 2004.
+Originally opened in 2000 as The National D-Day Museum, Congress designated The National World War II Museum as the national museum of America’s participation in World War II in 2004.
 Shortly thereafter, the Museum embarked on an ambitious expansion to provide visitors with an even more impressive experience and enable it to fulfill its mission in a more complete and comprehensive way.

-Working with the Museum Board and senior staff, Lord Cultural Resources laid the groundwork for the expansion by developing a Concept Plan that provides the blueprint for the integration of existing facilities, exhibitions and programs into a short- and long-term expansion plan on a greatly enlarged campus.
+Lord Cultural Resources laid the groundwork for the expansion by developing a Concept Plan in 2002-04 that provided the blueprint for the integration of existing facilities, exhibitions and programs into a short- and long-term expansion plan on a greatly enlarged campus.
 The National World War II Museum was so pleased with our work on the Concept Plan that we were further commissioned to plan, design and manage through to production the prototype of a new series of interactive multi-media exhibits on the home front in World War II.
-Our firm teamed with Mystus Interactus to plan, design and develop the software for the stand-alone multimedia kiosks titled “We’re all in this Together”.
-The team prepared a CD-ROM set to be distributed to schools throughout the nation, providing an exceptional educational tool for the study of WWII.
-Lord Cultural Resources then produced a detailed Functional Program, and was further commissioned to plan and advise on the nation-wide competitions for an architect and an exhibition designer to implement the Concept Plan.
+Lord Cultural Resources then produced a detailed Functional Program for the campus buildings and was further commissioned to plan and advise on the nation-wide competitions for an architect and an exhibition designer to implement the Concept Plan.
 The expansion, comprising seven buildings on five acres, is nearly complete.